nationalarchives/code-club/README.md

 ## This week

 We'll begin with the essential features of ECMAScript 6 (ES6) with each participant researching a topic in order to explain and demo it to the group.
-[This week](weeks/week_one.md) we'll start looking at ES6 essentials.
+[This week](weeks/week_two/plan.md) we'll continue looking at ES6 essentials.

 ## High-level plan for coming months